dahanbn/portable-emacs-win64/README.md

 For the versions of the different tools please see the tools directory.
 There is a txt file for each included version.

-**Attention!** Pandoc.exe is too big for Git to handle it.
+**Attention!** Pandoc.exe is sometimes too big for Git to handle it (>=100 MB).
 Therefore the portable pandoc must be [downloaded separately](https://github.com/jgm/pandoc/releases/latest) and the files extracted to `tools/pandoc/`.
 Or use the provided zip file in the directory.
+The current pandoc binary is smaller than 100 MB and thereore is pandoc included.

 + tools
     * [pandoc 2.13 64bit](https://github.com/jgm/pandoc/releases/latest), licensed under the GPL